-The Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 as amended and the Criminal Justice (Terrorist Offences) Act 2005 impose requirements on regulated entities to operate controls and procedures designed to prevent money laundering and combat the financing of terrorism and to comply with financial sanctions (“AML/CFT Process”).
+The Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2018 impose requirements on regulated entities to operate controls and procedures designed to prevent money laundering, combat the financing of terrorism and to comply with financial sanctions (“AML/ CFT/FS Process”).
 Irish investment funds are subject to these requirements and have a regulatory obligation to appoint an appropriately experienced and sufficiently senior individual as the Money Laundering Reporting Officer (“Fund MLRO”).

 You can download a pdf version of our MLRO Services for Investment Funds – Ireland guide

 Fund MLRO Responsibilities

 The Fund MLRO is the individual recognised by the Central Bank of Ireland (“CBI”) as responsible for disclosing to the Garda Síochána (“Police”) and the Revenue Commissioners any suspicious transactions relating to potential money laundering or terrorist financing in the investment fund.
-As the investment fund may rely on a fund administrator to perform the AML/CFT Process, it is necessary to have appropriate reporting and oversight procedures in place to ensure that suspicious transactions are brought to the attention of the Fund MLRO.
+As the investment fund may rely on a fund administrator to perform the AML/CFT/FS Process, it is necessary to have appropriate reporting and oversight procedures in place to ensure that suspicious transactions are brought to the attention of the Fund MLRO.

 Customer Due Diligence (“CDD”) – Investment Funds

 Investors submit subscription requests to the fund administrator either directly or via a third party.
 As a service provider of the investment fund, the fund administrator seeks to ensure that on a risk-based approach, CDD has been performed on investors/third parties and that redemption proceeds are paid in a manner consistent with the terms of the prospectus and legislation.
-The Fund MLRO must have confidence in the CDD controls and procedures operated by the fund administrator through regular reporting and site visits.
+The Fund MLRO must have oversight of the CDD controls and procedures operated by the fund administrator through regular reporting and site visits.
 This allows the Fund MLRO to effectively discharge the duties of the role, and to report with confidence to the board of directors.

 Fund MLRO Activities

 In providing the MLRO service the Fund MLRO will:

-- on appointment and annually thereafter perform a detailed on-site review of the documented risk-based CDD controls and procedures at the fund administrator;
+- on appointment and annually thereafter perform a detailed on-site review of the documented AML/CFT/FS process at the fund administrator;